A virus rages, a flame goes out: Tokyo Games reset for 2021 - WHIZ News

 Japan, like every host before it, had trouble sticking to the budget.
 Nevertheless, seven years later, and through no fault of its own — in fact, Japan is one of the countries that appears to be avoiding the worst of the coronavirus — Tokyo residents are watching their grand plans for 2020 implode.

-So, onto 2021.
-As far at the Olympic world — and perhaps the world at large — is concerned, it can’t get here soon enough.

-Also contributing: Steven Wade and Mari Yamaguchi in Tokyo;, Pat Graham in Denver, Paul Newberry in Atlanta, Graham Dunbar in Geneva, Janie McCauley in San Francisco and Jimmy Golen in Boston.
+Also contributing: Stephen Wade and Mari Yamaguchi in Tokyo, Pat Graham in Denver, Paul Newberry in Atlanta, Graham Dunbar in Geneva, Janie McCauley in San Francisco and Jimmy Golen in Boston.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports